-Four post-trade show tips that will help maximize your recent trade show experience, remember those great vendors you just saw and ensure your retail business is set up to succeed.
-Hint: keep those catalogs and stay social.
+To maximize the benefits of your recent trade show experience, remember the great vendors you just saw, keep those catalogs, and stay social.

 A trip to a big trade show like ASD Market Week last week is an incredible opportunity and can be a milestone in the growth of your business.
 The experience is exhilarating, exciting, and most of all, it’s expanding — an opportunity to build your product range and really jump with your business to the next level.
 But after a few days of intensive sourcing, you can find yourself back home, surrounded by catalogs and your mind in a whirl.

 As you return to reality, how do you structure your next steps to get the best from your trade show experience and scale your business up?